brenden17/Realtime-Trend-with-Flask-on-Redis/readme.md

 * Tokenizing Autocomplete (http://loopj.com)

 ## How to get keyword
 The system clusters words of titles from abc.net.au, then counts each words.
-It suggests the highest score word according to given word.
+It suggests the highest scored word according to given word.

 ![alt text](https://github.com/brenden17/Realtime-Trend-with-Flask-on-Redis/blob/master/img/result.png "image")
 27/Jan/2016